ZJZAC/awesome-deep-model-IP-protection/README.md

 5. [Reversible Watermarking in Deep Convolutional Neural Networks for Integrity Authentication](https://arxiv.org/pdf/2101.04319.pdf): chose the least important weights as the cover, can reverse the original model performance, can authenticate the integrity | [Reversible data hiding](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.219.4172&rep=rep1&type=pdf) | [BibTex](): guan2020reversible | Guan et al, *ACM MM* 2020

-6. [DeepiSign: Invisible Fragile Watermark to Protect the Integrity and Authenticity of CNN](https://arxiv.org/pdf/2101.04319.pdf): convert to DCT domain, choose the high frequency to adopt LSB for information hiding | [BibTex](): abuadbba2021deepisign | Abuadbba et al, *SAC* 2021
+6. [DeepiSign: Invisible Fragile Watermark to Protect the Integrity and Authenticity of CNN](https://arxiv.org/pdf/2101.04319.pdf): convert to DCT domain, choose the high frequency to adopt LSB for information hiding， To verify the integrity and authenticity of the model | [BibTex](): abuadbba2021deepisign | Abuadbba et al, *SAC* 2021

 7. [NeuNAC: A Novel Fragile Watermarking Algorithm for Integrity Protection of Neural Networks](): | [BibTex](): botta2021neunac | Botta et al, *Information Sciences (2021)*